keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/analysis.md

 each with its own criteria for passing or failing.
 The overall evaluation has passed, and no warnings have been issued.

+> Note: Please check the inline annotations to get more information about the particular lines you are interested in.

 ```json
 {
     "objectiveResults"/*(1)!*/: [